Novenas to Saints are powerful Catholic prayers that open our hearts to God’s grace, healing, and hope.

 Here you will find guidance and prayers to help you prepare your heart for Lent with faith and intention.

-Novenas for the month of February
+Novenas for the month of March

-Novena for Lent Preparation
+Lent Preparation Novena

 A nine-day novena to the Holy Spirit prayed February 9–17, to prepare your heart for Lent and enter the desert with Christ.

-Read MoreBlaise, St.
+Read MoreBernadette Soubirous, St.

 Read More✨ Prayers for the Heart ✨